Asylum (Kiss album): Recording

 Asylum is the first album to feature lead guitarist Bruce Kulick as an official band member.
-Kulick had replaced former guitarist Mark St. John on two tracks on the previous album Animalize (1984), during the latter's absence due to reactive arthritis.
+Kulick had replaced former guitarist Mark St. John on two tracks on the previous album Animalize (1984), during the latter's absence due to personality clashes with the other band members and also to purported reactive arthritis.
 Subsequently, Kulick filled St. John's spot on most segments of the Animalize tour.
 This new lineup of Paul Stanley, Gene Simmons, Eric Carr, and Kulick would last until Carr's death in November 1991, while Kulick would stay with the band until the reunion of the original lineup in 1996.

 The song "Love's a Deadly Weapon" credits Plasmatics members Rod Swenson and Wes Beech as it borrows heavily from their band's song "Party".
 The title and lyrics are however taken from a 1981 Kiss demo written by Paul Stanley that was officially released on the 40th Anniversary remaster of Creatures of the Night (1982).

 Another Plasmatics member Jean Beauvoir is also credited as songwriter and plays bass on at least two songs.